Pontifical Academy of Social Sciences: History

 French economist Edmond Malinvaud was the first president of the academy, from 1994 to 2000.
 In April 2014, Pope Francis appointed British sociologist Margaret Archer to the post.
-On 27 March 2019 she was replaced by Prof. Stefano Zamagni.
+The current president is Helen Alford.

 PASS is headquartered in the Casina Pio IV in the heart of the Vatican Gardens along with its sister academy, the Pontifical Academy of Sciences.
 The chancellor of both academies is Cardinal Peter Turkson.